 Q. One of my friends asked me why I have to go to a priest to confess my sins when God already knows what I’ve done.
 Why can’t I go to Him directly?
-And she also wanted to know how 10 or 20 Hail Mary’s are going to save me?
+She also wanted to know how 10 or 20 Hail Mary’s are going to save me.
 I wasn’t sure how to answer, so I just said that’s what we believe.
 What should I have said?

 A. I’d say your answer is a good start!
 Allow me to offer a few brief thoughts.

 The first thing to consider is whether or not it is good to go directly to God when we confess our sins.
 This is most certainly a good idea.
 In fact, it has always been recommended as a good daily practice just before bed.
 So I definitely recommend that you examine your day each night and thank God for the good things and ask forgiveness for any sins.
 Going directly to God each night will undoubtedly help you to grow closer to Him.

 As Catholics, we also believe that it is essential to regularly confess our sins to God through the ministry of priests.
 In other words, we believe that when we go to confession and confess our sins we are actually seeking God’s forgiveness, not the priest’s.
 The priest stands as the minister of this wonderful gift of forgiveness.